$m$-Modular Wythoff: Introducing m -Modular Wythoff

-Now we will describe the \textit{$m$-Modular Wythoff's game}.
-We have 2 piles with tokens.
-Just as with Nim and Wythoff, two players take turns and the person who cannot move loses.
-The terminal position is when there are no tokens left.
+We now describe the rules of \textit{$m$-Modular Wythoff's Game}, our extension of Wythoff's Game, for a positive integer $m$.
+Like the original Wythoff, $m$-Modular Wythoff is played with two piles of tokens, denoted by an ordered pair of nonnegative integers $(p_1,p_2)$, indicating the number of tokens in each pile.
+Two players take turns making moves until no tokens remain---the terminal position is $(0,0)$ reached, and the player whose turn is next loses.

-The players are allowed to take any positive number of tokens from one of the piles.
-These are called \textit{Type I} moves.
-They are the same moves as the moves in Nim \cite{Nim}.
-We also allow \textit{Type II} moves, in which a positive number of tokens is removed from both piles given that the number of tokens taken from each pile both have the same remainder modulo $m$.
-The moves in the regular Wythoff's game are a subset of the moves in our game.
+Two types of moves are allowed: \begin{enumerate}[label=\Roman*.] \item A player may take any positive number of tokens from any one pile.
+(Again, these are the same moves available in two-pile Nim.) \item A player may take a positive number of tokens from both piles, given that the difference between the number of tokens taken from each pile is divisible by $m$. \end{enumerate} We call these \textit{Type I} and \textit{Type II} moves, respectively.
+Note that the moves in Wythoff's Game are a subset of the moves in our $m$-Modular variant: $m$-Modular Wythoff is an extension of the original Wythoff.